Pakistani Taliban claim multiple overnight attacks on police

 ISLAMABAD (AP) — The Pakistani Taliban targeted police in multiple attacks overnight in the capital, Islamabad, and the country's restive northwest.
 Three policemen and three assailants were killed in the shootouts, police and a militant spokesman said Tuesday.

 The first attack took place in Islamabad late Monday, raising fears that insurgents have a presence in one of the country’s safest cities.
-An officers and two assailants were killed in that attack.
+An officer and two assailants were killed in that attack.

 Later, two policemen were killed in attacks in the districts of Dir and North Waziristan in Khyber Pakhtunkhwa province, which borders Afghanistan, authorities said.